mako-framework/docs/01_getting_started/06_coding_standards.md

 ### Methods

-Method names should be written in lower camelCase (does not apply to controller and task methods):
+Method names should be written in lower camelCase:

 	// Correct